3 Simple Strategies To Reduce Food Waste That Aren’t Utterly Ridiculous

 However, despite our efforts to clean our plates and stuff ourselves to alleviate the guilt we feel about the ‘starving children in Africa,’ there are actually a number of more practical ways to combat food waste in our daily lives.

-Coined the “Queen of Waste-Free Living” by the New York Times, speaker, blogger, and author, Bea Johnson, has mastered the art of living waste free.
+And Chile, Bea has mastered the art of living waste free.
 Her family generates a mere quart size jar of waste per year.
+Yes.
+One single jar of waste 👏🏾 all 👏🏾 year👏🏾.

 Through the application of five basic principles: Refuse, Reduce, Reuse, Recycle, and Rot, Bea found that when applied in order, these actions are most effective in eliminating unnecessary waste.